Black-capped Chickadee

 Creating a welcoming habitat for Black-capped Chickadees in Colorado is straightforward once you understand what they need.
 Here are the most effective steps our experts recommend:

-- Add a peanut feeder or tray filled with shelled or in-shell peanuts.
+• Add a peanut feeder or tray filled with shelled or in-shell peanuts.
 High in protein and fat, peanuts attract Black-capped Chickadees and a wide variety of other backyard species.

-- Provide a clean water source year-round.
-A heated bird bath is one of the best investments you can make for winter birding along the Front Range — fresh water is often scarcer than food on cold days.
+• Provide a clean water source year-round.
+A bird bath (heated in cold climates) is one of the best investments you can make — fresh water is often scarcer than food.

-- Plant native shrubs and trees that produce berries or shelter nesting birds.
-Serviceberry, chokecherry, and native viburnums are excellent choices for Colorado front-range gardens.
+• Plant native shrubs and trees that produce berries or shelter nesting birds.
+Native plants adapted to Colorado's climate are the best choices for your garden.

-- Keep feeders within 3 feet or beyond 30 feet of windows to minimize window strike risk — the most common cause of feeder-bird fatalities.
+• Keep feeders within 3 feet or beyond 30 feet of windows to minimize window strike risk — the most common cause of feeder-bird fatalities.

-- Clean feeders regularly.
+• Clean feeders regularly.
 Moldy or wet seed drives birds away and can spread disease through your local bird population.
 WBU No-Mess blends minimize hulls and spoilage.